ethereum/EIPs/EIPS/eip-eth_getProof.md

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Ethereum platforms (go-ethereum, parity, cpp-ethereum, ethereumj, ethereumjs, and [others](https://github.com/ethereum/wiki/wiki/Clients)).-->

-As Part of the eth-Module, a additional Method called `eth_getProof` should be defined as following:
+As Part of the eth-Module, an additional Method called `eth_getProof` should be defined as follows:

 #### eth_getProof

-Returns the account- and storage-values of the specified account including the merkle-proof.
+Returns the account- and storage-values of the specified account including the Merkle-proof.

 ##### Parameters

-1. `DATA`, 20 Bytes - address of the storage.
+1. `DATA`, 20 Bytes - address of the account.
 2. `ARRAY`, 32 Bytes - array of storage-keys which should be proofed and included.
 See [`eth_getStorageAt`](https://github.com/ethereum/wiki/wiki/JSON-RPC#eth_getstorageat)
 3. `QUANTITY|TAG` - integer block number, or the string `"latest"` or `"earliest"`, see the [default block parameter](https://github.com/ethereum/wiki/wiki/JSON-RPC#the-default-block-parameter)